Sunday, May 04, 2014

 First target of the evening was Comet Panstarrs, which was on SkyTools’ “Current Comets” list.
 The new Comet Panstarrs, C/2012 K1, in Ursa Major not far from the “tail” star of the dipper, Alkaid.
 It was surprisingly prominent in the Xtreme, and I estimated its magnitude somewhere around 9.
 Looked slightly greenish, and sported both an ion and a dust tail in the live video.
 Cool, but I couldn’t spend too much time with the little visitor.
 I had a slew of Herschels to chase.

 And so it began.
 I had roughly 150 objects to image, most of them were in Virgo, and the Maiden was well up over the trees in the east, so that’s where I started.
 What was particularly fine on this night?
-I did some “purties” just before shutdown, but other than that, the winner was M100.
-The Coma galaxy was not actually a list object; instead, I was after a fairly nondescript little sprite, NGC 4328, a lenticular.
+I did some “purties” just before shutdown, but other than that, the winner was M100, who photobombed one of the Herschels.
+This Coma galaxy was not actually a list object; instead, I was after a fairly nondescript little sprite, NGC 4328, a lenticular.
 M100 was right next to it though, exploding onto my screen with a welter of spiral arms.

 And so it went.
 I’d click on the nextun in the list, slew to it, record 30-seconds of video images and audio notes with my Orion StarShoot DVR recorder, and move on.
 Before long, it seemed, I was done with Virgo and Coma Berenices.
 I guzzled a Monster Energy Drink, took a tour around the field, visited the little astronomers’ room, and sat at the PC to figger out where to go next.